innotrade/enapso-graphdb-client/README.md

 ## Querying TripleStore

-This is how you execute a SPARQL query against tripleStore and transform the bindings to an easily processible resultset:
+This is how you execute a SPARQL query against triplestore and transform the bindings to an easily processible resultset:

 ```javascript
 graphDBEndpoint